DanielBrett/test-repo2/README.md

 This is some new text

-This is a great added idea. yes!
+This is a great added idea. no!